 Although almost unimaginably difficult, its allure is obvious.
 The statistics alone are enough to allow even the fittest and bravest to wonder: nearly 70 miles of running; 42 peaks including the highest and most famous in England; an altitude gain of 28,000 foot only 500 or so shy of Mount Everest.
 The beauty of the route is manifold.
 It takes in all the classics, starting with Skiddaw and Blencathra, then over Helvellyn, across to Bowfell and the Scafells, round via Pillar and Great Gable, not forgetting the many other peaks between, before pitching back north towards Keswick.

 Yet it is the esoteric qualities of the Bob Graham Round that make it most special.
 There is no organisation, no race, no start time.
 Instead you choose when and how you do it.
 This though is the charm.
 It is a personal journey; a journey that needs shaping, caring for, planning and preparing.
 The research and reading is what makes it so special.
 The impossible gradually seems potentially possible and dreams are formed; however, realising these dreams will represent the hardest physical and mental day of one’s life.

-At Fellpack, two of us have completed the challenge, and we are hoping other staff members will follow soon.
+At Fellpack, a few of us have completed the challenge and we have other staff members planning to follow soon.
 As such, we recognise the magnitude of the task and we have maximum respect for both those who succeed and those who support the attempt.
 Indeed, our restaurant The Round, takes its name from the challenge and given we are nicely positioned at the start and finish line, any one who completes the challenge can come in and get a free burger and beer on us.